S-ROLL/notebook.language/docs/speaking/part1/idea1.md

     !!! warning
         Using present continuous

+!!! example
+    I'm currently living in a small house with my family in the heart of Ho Chi Minh City.
+We’re enjoying our two-storey house although it’s not very spacious, just right for us.
+But there are so many facilities, with hospitals, convenience stores, and more all within walking distance, It's incredibly `` in'kredəbli`` convenient.

 ### What do you enjoy most about your house? / What can you see from the window of your house? (*)
 - The view from my bedroom window/balcony.
 - It **overlooks** the local park/river,...